 Off-Site Mission Projects:

-When able, groups from PCWS also actively seek out opportunities for hands-on mission work in the community.
-Mostly all-ages projects, the work ranges from a full day of repair and general “house” work at Margaret’s Village to a three-hour shift at Greater Chicago Food Depository, Feed My Starving Children, or Bernie’s Book Bank, one of our newer partners.
+Groups from PCWS also actively seek out opportunities for hands-on mission work in the community.
+Mostly all-ages projects, the work ranges from a full day of repair and general “house” work at Margaret’s Village to a shift at Greater Chicago Food Depository, Feed My Starving Children, or Bernie’s Book Bank.

 Summer Youth Trip

 Also, when able, our high school youth participate in an annual summer mission project which takes them into some of the neediest regions of the United States.
 For decades, youth have spent a week working on mostly housing-related projects in areas as diverse as the Pacific Northwest and Appalachia and several places in between.
-Here’s what our most recent, pre-pandemic, Summer 2019 work trip with Appalachian Service Project looked like:
+Youth are excited to return this summer 2023!

 Alternative Giving Fair:

 During the Advent season, Mission sponsors an Alternative Giving Fair to support fair-trade and charitable organizations around the world.
 When we’re able to gather in person, there are always a wide variety of gift items available for purchase, as well as opportunities to learn about and donate directly to any number of organizations, including Heifer International.